Venice Theatre ventures into the jungle

 Venice Theatre’s “Generations” Series will present “The Jungle Book” on its Pinkerton Stage through Sept.
 15. Performances are at 7:30 p.m.
-Tuesdays through Saturdays and 2 p.m.
-Sundays.
-There is a sold-out school-time performance at 11 a.m. on Friday, Sept.
-13, and a 2 p.m. matinee on Saturday, Sept.
-14.
+Saturday and 2 p.m.
+Sunday.
+Additional shows include a 2 p.m. matinee on Saturday.

-Tickets to this family friendly show are $12 for students through 12th grade, $15 for college students, and $22 for adults.
+Tickets to this family friendly show are $12 for students through 12th grade, $15 for college students, and $22 for adults, according to information provided by Venice Theatre.
 They are on sale now at 941-488-1115, VeniceTheatre.org, or in person at the theater at 140 W. Tampa Ave.

 Summer box office hours are Monday through Friday, 10 a.m. to 3 p.m. and one hour before performances.
 Regular hours will resume in October: Monday through Friday from 10 a.m. to 5 p.m. and one hour before show time.